DevOpsAutomationLabs/ELM_Velocity/docs/demonstration/index.md

 **Congratulations on successfully completing "Business Scenario 1: Visualize and Optimize the flow of work to improve team productivity" of the demonstration.**

-Hopefully you have gained an appreciation for the many DevOps Velocity's features which can help teams identify slow points in the delivery pipeline and how Velocity presents an abundance of information to assist in determining where corrective action is needed in order to optimize the flow of work through the software delivery pipeline.
+Hopefully you have gained an appreciation for the many DevOps Velocity features which can help teams identify slow points in the delivery pipeline and how Velocity presents an abundance of information to assist in determining where corrective action is needed in order to optimize the flow of work through the software delivery pipeline.

 [Return to Top of Demonstration Page](#integrating-devops-velocity-with-elm-to-achieve-business-outcomes)
 <br/>